Supporting Mountain Communities Through Recreation

 We think of SBTS as a community development organization.

 Over 70% of the land in Plumas and Sierra Counties is federally managed public property.
 Economically, that’s an extreme burden on the small property tax bases of the local communities.
 The region flourished in the gold mining and heavy timber era.
 In those days the public lands provided the jobs and created the individual wealth as an extraction economy.
 Families could make a good living and public services were plentiful.
 But as extraction dried up by the early 2000s, Plumas and Sierra had slipped to 2 of California’s 3 most economically and public-service depressed counties.
-We believe the solution lies in forests as it always has: sustainable recreation facilitated by singletrack trails putting the public lands back in balance with supporting its citizens, enabling the recreation economy.
+We believe the solution lies in forests.
+By creating a sustainable recreation economy through singletrack trails, we are helping to bring public lands back in balance to directly support our citizens.
 We are revitalizing our working landscape – bringing new jobs in the forest and pride to our community, while attracting people here to visit and work.
 We are restoring economic viability in two of the poorest counties in the state – Sierra and Plumas Counties – through our work.

 Building quality singletrack is a complicated endeavor.